Bronx & Westchester Slip & Fall Attorney

 - Objects or debris in walkway.

 A slip and fall accident caused by one of the above can result in serious injuries for the affected victim.
 Injuries may include broken bones, traumatic brain injuries (TBIs) and head injuries, internal injuries, and cuts and bruises.
-Our Bronx and New Rochelle premises liability attorneys can offer more information.
+Our Bronx and Westchester premises liability attorneys can offer more information.

 The Basics of Premises Liability